What is Theft?

 Fraud goes hand in hand with theft in Kissimmee, and is a prevalent crime here and in Florida state.
 Depending on severity, can be prosecuted at the state or federal level (sometimes both).
 It involves using lies, deception, falsehood or dishonesty to deprive someone of their money, property or legal rights.
 Fraud can be either a misdemeanor or felony offense depending on the nature of the crime.

 Common Types of Fraud

 - False Statements – Also known as financial statement fraud, this crime involves misrepresenting your financial status to secure a benefit.
 False statements might come in the form of inflating revenues or understating expenses.
 It’s a first degree misdemeanor, so perpetrators may face up to one year in prison and $1,000 in fines.

-- Impersonation (Identity Theft) – Impersonation involves falsely representing one’s identity to gain some sort of profit, subject the victim to expenses made in their name or secure special privileges.
+- Impersonation (Identity Theft) – Impersonation involves falsely representing one’s identity to gain some sort of profit, subjecting the victim to expenses made in their name, or securing special privileges.
 It can be either a second or third degree felony.
-Third degree impersonation often involves stealing someone’s Social Security number, driver’s license numbers or credit card numbers and can result in up to 15 years in prison and $10,000 in fines.
+Third degree impersonation often involves stealing someone’s Social Security number, driver’s license number, or credit card number and can result in up to 15 years in prison and $10,000 in fines.
 If a perpetrator benefits by over $5,000 from impersonation, the crime escalates to a second degree felony, with up to 30 years in prison and $10,000 in fines.